XML Parser

 What types of XML files are supported? expand_more

-The parser supports any well-formed XML document, including configuration files, SOAP responses, SVG markup, XSLT stylesheets, RSS/Atom feeds, and custom XML formats.
+The parser supports any well-formed XML document, including configuration files, SOAP responses, SVG markup, XSLT stylesheets, RSS/Atom feeds, Maven POM files, Android manifests, and custom XML formats.
 As long as the XML follows proper syntax rules, it can be parsed and displayed as a tree.

 Is my XML data kept private? expand_more